dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ### Step 2: Rewrite or validate

-In this step, it will walk through all [models](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken), we can change it to another, or just validate the content.
+In this step, it will walk through all [tokens](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken), we can change it to another, or just validate.

 For example, we can create a rewriter to change all heading token with depth + 1: